ParadropLabs/Paradrop/apidocs/updates.md

 a URL for the project.
 The download method is supported for github projects and any web URL that points to tar/tar.gz file.

+- dataDir: (default: /data) directory inside the chute that will be used to store persistent data across chute restarts and upgrades.
 - dockerfile: string containing contents of Dockerfile.
 - download: object containing "url" field and optionally "user" and "secret" fields for authentication.
+- environment: dictionary of environment variables to set on the running container, these can be used to specify configuration options or secrets for the application at install time.
 - host_config: object, used to request settings such as port bindings.
 - net: object, used to configure the chute's network environment, particularly wireless settings.
-- environment: dictionary of environment variables to set on the running container, these can be used to specify configuration options or secrets for the application at install time.
+- systemDir: (default: /paradrop) directory inside the chute that can be used to read system information such as a list of devices connected to the WiFi access point.

 Host Configuration
 ==================